zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/product-types/creating-a-grouped-product.md

 ### Liferay Commerce 2.0 and Below

-To set product prices and quantities for a Grouped product in previous versions of Liferay Commerce 2.0:
+To set product prices and quantities for a Grouped product:

 1. Click the _3-dot_ icon then _Edit_ next to _default_.
 (At this point, you can rename the SKU to something more descriptive like _Brakes Set Combo Kit_ on the _Details_ menu.)
 1. Click _Pricing_ on the left menu.